yashpatil4904/Scout/README.md

 ## One-liner

-**RepoReady** — serverless setup readiness on Amplify + Lambda + DynamoDB: a local laptop agent and LLM ScoreAgent so you know what to install *before* the first crash.
+**Scout** — serverless setup readiness on Amplify + Lambda + DynamoDB: a local laptop agent and LLM ScoreAgent so you know what to install *before* the first crash.

 ---